Premarital and Cohabitation Agreement

 There can be many reasons for entering into a post-marital agreement regarding division of assets if the parties divorce or one party dies.
 If you are considering such an agreement, however, it is critical that you understand that as a married person you now have the rights of equitable property division in divorce and inheritance rights if your spouse dies.
 Thus, you may be giving up a great deal by entering into such an agreement.

-The Law Office of David J. Brown can provide the advice and counsel you will need under such circumstances.
+The Law Office of David J. Brown, LC, can provide the advice and counsel you will need under such circumstances.
 We will explain the rights you obtained by being married.
 We will also explain how your proposed agreement would affect those rights.
 And, we will help you evaluate the choices open to you.

 A cohabitation agreement is an enforceable contract between two or more unmarried persons who live in the same home and intend to assume the marital rights, duties, and obligations which are usually manifested by married people.
 In most instances, the agreement is entered into by an unmarried couple, although such agreements have been used by larger family units.